Ace Your RBT Practice Exam with Free, Full-Length Tests Online

 65 / 85

-65. Which is an example of “positive reinforcement”?
+65. Which of the following is NOT an example of an antecedent intervention?

 66 / 85